fidel-schaposnik/muzero/README.md

 E Lockhart, D. Hassabis, T. Graepel, T. Lillicrap, D. Silver, ["Mastering Atari, Go, Chess and Shogi by Planning with a Learned Model"](https://arxiv.org/abs/1911.08265)

-This code has been adapted for 1-player games.

 ## Design

 This implementation isolates the various components of MuZero, and uses